-- USD on the defensive as Fed officials hint at Interest Rates cut
+- Greenback stands tall as Fed delivers Interest Rates cut